 → put (yourself) across, to express yourself in such a way that everybody understands what is on your mind: Don’t get so nervous, you just have to put yourself across in front of the judge and then you are free.

-→ come across like, to impress people in particular way, or to appear for them as someone: What do you think about my presentation?
-Did I came across like a professional?
+→ come across like, to impress people in a particular way, or to appear for them as someone: What do you think about my presentation?
+Did I come across as a professional?

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)